bowers/bowers.github.io/_posts/2021-6-12-Shell-System-Manager.md

 ![Shell session opens in new browser window]({{ site.baseurl }}/images/ShellAccess.png "Shell session opens in new window")

 ## Done!
-You are logged in as the user **ssm-user**.
-You can use sudo with this account.
-In my browser window shown above, the first command prompt $ was hard to see, so it wasn't obvious the shell was working until I started to type.
+You are logged in as the Systems Manager-created user **ssm-user** with root priviliges.
+(You can configure Systems Manager to log in as a specific user using the ["Run As" feature in Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-preferences-run-as.html).)

 You can also create and apply the necessary Role after an instance has launched, so this technique works with alraedy existing instances too.